FlakkenTime/Port_Scanner_and_Reporter/README.md

 `sudo ruby scan_and_report.rb ~/mass_commands ~/scanhub.yml`

 # How to search results
+NOTE: This returns world wide results currently.
+Despite spending the last hour playing with this and looking online I can find no way to limit api requests to your own scanhub scans.
+However using the website you can.
+This would require a separate tool.

 Requires `shodan` gem be installed and the above scanhub.xml file.
 `ruby shodan_lookups.rb  ~/scanhub.yml`